trustoverip/utility-foundry-wg/workflow/stories/kob.md

 - The utiltiy is restricted to a particular jurisdiction, the city of Kochi.
 - The utility aims to cut down the cost of hosting a node, incurred by the associations, to the possible minimum.
+TODO:- The KOB community cloud will have an option for associations to pull the infrastructure needed to host the nodes.
+TODO:- You want to enable quick onboarding of associations w/o a huge upfront cost.

 #### 4. Who will participate?

+Any association and various digital service providers within the Kochi jurisdiction can participate.
+Examples of such associations are,

-- Association of Medical practitioners: Indian Medical Association (Kochi Chapter)
+- Medical practitioners: Indian Medical Association (Kochi Chapter)
-- Association of Lawyers: Bar Council (Kochi Chapter)
+- Lawyers: Bar Council (Kochi Chapter)
-- Association of Real Estate Developers: CREDAI (Kochi Chapter)
+- Real Estate Developers: CREDAI (Kochi Chapter)
-- Association of Technical Universities
+- Technical Universities
-- Association of Retailers: Retailers Association of India (Kochi Chapter)
+- Retailers: Retailers Association of India (Kochi Chapter)
-- Association of CBSE schools: Kerala CBSE School Management Association (Kochi Chapter)
+- CBSE schools: Kerala CBSE School Management Association (Kochi Chapter)
-- Association of Driving Schools
+- Driving Schools
 - Residential Associations

+Examples of digital service providers are,

+- Logistics
+- Certificate issuing agencies
+- Notaries

 #### 5. What are the common stakeholder motivators?